borisdev/resume/resume.md

 - I overhauled the relationship with our team of offshore annotators from hierarchical to democratic.
 - To understand the perspective of the offshore annotators, I labeled several thousand sentences.
-This lead me to identify convoluted annotation guidelines as the root cause of our poor labeling quality.
+The result was I identified convoluted annotation guidelines as the root cause of our poor labeling quality.
 - I asked the manager of the annotators to let his workers interact directly with me and the subject-mater through Slack to give us challenging feedback on our annotation guidelines (the shared language document).
-- I developed and shared new performance metrics over periodic zoom meetings.
+- I developed and shared new performance metrics over periodic Zoom meetings.

 Built relationships across the conglomerate